 The only way to set up a screening is by talking with your doctor about your options so you can determine your risks for colorectal cancer — which you can now do virtually.
 Your doctor will give you recommendations based on your family history and talk about options — typically a colonoscopy or a mail-in stool test.

 If you opt for a colonoscopy, your doctor will give you the information you need to make your appointment and prepare.

 If a stool test sounds better to you, ask your doctor for a mail-in kit to ship your stool sample.
 After you fill the provided container, seal that stinker up and get it in the mail as quickly as possible.
 For the most accurate results, the sample needs to be as fresh as possible so don’t wait.
 Your package will end up at a lab, and your doctor will get the results and share them with you.

 Who needs to be screened?

-When it comes to colorectal cancer screenings, the American Cancer Society recommends being tested as early as age 45, although most insurances don’t cover the screenings until age 50.
+When it comes to colorectal cancer screenings, the American Cancer Society recommends being tested beginning at age 45.
 Statistically, Black men and women are at a higher risk.
 There is a lifetime risk of 4% to 5% in the average person, but that jumps to about 33% if you have a family history of cancer.
-If you have a close relative who have been diagnosed with colon cancer, you should be screened every five years beginning at age 40 or 10 years before the age when your youngest affected relative was diagnosed.
+If you have a close relative who has been diagnosed with colon cancer, you should be screened every five years beginning at age 40 or 10 years before the age when your youngest affected relative was diagnosed.
 The most important thing to remember is that early detection can make a big difference in outcomes – colorectal cancer is one of the most preventable and curable cancers if caught in time.